handsontable/handsontable/docs/content/guides/columns/column-filter.md

 :::

-To make the column menu button visible only on hover, override Handsontable's CSS by using this
-selector: `.relative:hover .changeType`.
+The column menu button is always visible, but if you want it to appear only when the mouse cursor is over the header, apply additional styling to `.relative:hover .changeType`.

 ::: only-for javascript